-6.1.1 Operating Activities (\$179,000 increase)
+6.1.1 Operating Activities (\$1.85m decrease)

-The increase in net cash inflows from operating activities are due mainly to receiving additional \$2.47m increased rate income and \$3.37m capital grans.
-This is partially offset by receiving \$2.08m less operating grants, incurring \$2.37m additional expenditure on materials and services and increases in employee costs of \$1.07m.
+The decrease in net cash inflows from operating activities are due mainly to receiving \$5.60m less grants and increases in employee costs of \$808,000.
+This is partially offset by receiving an additional \$2.47m increased rate income and incurring \$2.44m less expenditure on materials and services.